miklosme/papers/src/app/home.md

+# Daily Digest (December 23, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a bang in the world of multi-agent reinforcement learning!

+Are you tired of your AI agents fumbling around like lost tourists?
+Well, say hello to [REDA](https://papers.miklos.dev/2412.15573), the new sheriff in town for dynamic task assignments.
+This bad boy combines independent Q-learning with a distributed optimal assignment mechanism, scaling up to handle hundreds of agents and tasks.
+It's like herding cats, if the cats were super-intelligent and actually listened to you.

+But wait, there's more!
+If you thought spatial reasoning was just for humans trying to parallel park, think again.
+[MARC](https://papers.miklos.dev/2412.15388) is here to prove that even AI can benefit from a good sense of direction.
+This clever critic architecture transforms states into spatial graphs, giving your agents a bird's-eye view of the action without any awkward small talk.

+Speaking of traffic, are you sick of sitting at red lights?
+[MacLight](https://papers.miklos.dev/2412.15703) is revving up to revolutionize traffic signal control.
+Using convolutional learning and some fancy variational autoencoders, it's promising faster training and more stable performance than those graph-based slowpokes.
+Green lights all the way, baby!

+Now, let's talk exploration.
+[AIR](https://papers.miklos.dev/2412.15700) is bringing a breath of fresh... well, you know.
+This adaptive exploration method uses an identity classifier to keep your agents from stepping on each other's toes.
+It's like giving each agent a unique dance move at the AI disco.

+But what if your agents can't chat?
+[SICA](https://papers.miklos.dev/2412.15639) has got you covered with its framework for tacit learning and information selection.
+It's teaching agents to read the room and cooperate without saying a word.
+Silent but deadly (effective, that is).

+Ever wonder which of your agents is the real MVP?
+[EMAI](https://papers.miklos.dev/2412.15619) is here to spill the tea.
+Using counterfactual reasoning, it identifies the key players in your multi-agent system.
+It's like "Survivor" for AI, but with less drama and more math.

+On a more serious note, researchers are tackling the crucial task of [detecting dangerous AI capabilities](https://papers.miklos.dev/2412.15433).
+This new model aims to give policymakers an early warning system for AI risks.
+Because let's face it, nobody wants Skynet sneaking up on us.

+Last but not least, size isn't everything in the world of language models.
+[Dipper](https://papers.miklos.dev/2412.15238) is proving that with the right prompts, even smaller LLMs can punch above their weight class in reasoning tasks.
+It's not about the size of the model in the fight, but the fight in the model!

+That's all for now, folks.
+Keep your algorithms sharp and your neural networks sharper!

 # Daily Digest (December 21, 2024)

 Hold onto your neural networks, folks!
 We've got a game-changer in the world of multi-agent reinforcement learning.
 Ever struggled with those pesky sparse rewards in long-horizon tasks?
 Well, say hello to [Temporal-Agent Reward Redistribution (TAR²)](https://papers.miklos.dev/2412.14779), the new kid on the block that's shaking up how we assign rewards.